kirbycp-g/cloud-hackathons/hacks/pompt-a-thon/README.md

 > [!NOTE]
 > Survey data can be found here: [StudentSurvey.csv](https://github.com/kirbycp-g/cloud-hackathons/raw/refs/heads/pompt-a-thon/hacks/pompt-a-thon/resources/student-survey-data.csv)
+>Right Click the link above and select `Save File As`

 ### Success Criteria
 - The student-survey-data.csv file is now a Google Sheet with at least two new columns populated by Gemini: "Category" and "Sentiment".